Contentious Probate Solicitors

 Trust Disputes

-Contentious trusts and probate work overlaps when trusts form part of estate planning.
+Contentious trusts and probate work overlap when trusts form part of estate planning.
 Trust disputes arise over trustee conduct, interpretation of trust terms, or disagreements between beneficiaries.
 Our contentious probate specialists handle disputes involving both lifetime trusts and trusts created under wills.

 Who can bring a claim against a will or estate?